ietf-wg-cellar/matroska-specification/chapters.md

 black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
-If an `Edition` of `Ordered Chapters` is enabled, then the `Matroska Player` **MUST** play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.
+If an `Edition` of `Ordered Chapters` is enabled, then the `Matroska Player` **MUST** play those `Chapters` in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.

 If the `EditionFlagOrdered` flag evaluates to "0", `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as a chapter mark to jump to the predefined point in the timeline.
-With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapter Elements`.
+With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapters Elements`.
 In that case, these elements are informational only.

-The following list shows the different Chapter elements only found in `Ordered Chapters`.
+The following list shows the different `Chapters` elements only found in `Ordered Chapters`.

 * `ChapterAtom\ChapterSegmentUUID`